Our USDA prime beef comes from the very finest corn-fed cattle the Midwest has to offer.

 At the USDA site, you will also find labeling definitions for such terms as all-natural, free-range, pasture-raised, and certified humane.
 These terms define how the animal is raised and processed.

 All Lobel's of New York meat products meet one or more of those labeling criteria.
 For example, our Wagyu beef is free-range and all-natural.
-And all our poultry is either certified organic, all-natural, free-range, or a combination of these three.

 Our Natural Prime Beef comes from free-range cattle that are grass-fed/grain-finished.
 The cattle live on a diet for most of their lives that comprises 70% grass and forage and 30% grain.
 About 3-4 months before processing, the cattle diet become 30% grass and forage and 70% grain.
 Grass-fed/grass-finished cattle rarely develop enough exterior and intramuscular fat (marbling) to achieve the USDA grade of Prime.
 Grass-fed/grain-finished cattle meet the requirements for being graded Prime.